Comparison

 We'll be honest about it.
 KeepYourHomeIP makes more sense if:

-- You're based in the EU — they ship from Italy and PacketMole only ships within the US right now.
+- You're based in the EU— they ship from the Netherlands and PacketMole only ships within the US right now.

 When PacketMole is the better choice

-- You're in the US and care about getting it fast (free US shipping from Florida vs international shipping from Italy).
+- You're in the USand care about getting it fast (free US shipping from Florida vs international shipping from the Netherlands).

 - Your home internet is T-Mobile Home, Starlink, cellular, or an apartment LAN— i.e. anything behind CGNAT.
 PacketMole's Tailscale-based approach works on these without port forwarding.
-WireGuard-only kits don't.
+WireGuard-only products don't.

-- You want one-time pricing with no ongoing billing relationship.
-Lower total 3-year cost.
-Lower 5-year cost.
+- You want one-time pricingwith no ongoing billing relationship.
+Lower total 3-year cost (~$425 less than the Business tier).
 Lower forever-year cost.

 Ready to bring home with you?